Recipe by Judith Fowler

 sucralose and brown sugar blend (such as Splenda® brown sugar blend)

 lemon, zest only

 I liked these muffins, but it took me over an hour for all the shredding and measuring - maybe I'm just slow?
 I used 1/2 cup white sugar and 1/2 cup brown sugar, and substituted pecans for walnuts.
 The muffins were pretty tasty, though not as sweet as I somehow expected.
 My son thought they had too many veggies, but he still gobbled them up!

-I love the concept of this recipe but the effort to be healthy was misdirected when it called for sucralose.
-Really?
-I simply left that out and the muffins were sweet enough yet entirely too heavy.
+I simply left the sucralose out and the muffins were sweet enough yet entirely too heavy.
 There's just too much flour.
 I would make these again but adjust the wheat to plain flour ratio.

 My 3 yr old daughter and I made these today and they turned out fantastic!
 She's already eaten two and asking for more.
 I LOVE that this recipe is health conscious.
 I always try to put the best food into my kids tummy's.
 Only thing I did differently was used brown sugar instead of the sucralose because I didn't have any and used pumpkin pie spice instead of the nutmeg and allspice.
 Highly recommend!